 Crisis of Infidelity

-The single most destructive threat to a committed relationship is when one of the partners engages in a sexual relationship with another person.
+One of the largest threats to a committed relationship is the betrayal of sexual infidelity.
 This is not an uncommon event.
 Conservative estimates suggest that about a quarter of women, and a third of men, have violated their marital commitment to their partners.
 About 65 percent of marriages struck by infidelity end in divorce.

 Another factor that may determine whether a relationship can survive infidelity is the nature of the affair.
 Some affairs lack any emotional commitment, while others involve a deeper level of intimacy and connection than is found within the primary relationship.
-While a marriage or relationship may survive the former, as long as the underlying issues are brought out into the open and worked through, the latter type is not as hopeful.
-The couple would have to put in a great deal of work to save this relationship.
+While a marriage or relationship may survive the both types of affairs, the latter poses more challenges.
+These include grieving the loss of loved third party and deeper questioning of what went awry in the marital relationship.

-The serial affair, for example, involves many one-night stands or a series of affairs.
-This type of affair lacks emotional commitment and intimacy, and the motive is often sexual excitement.
+One form of infidelity is the serial affair, which involves many one-night stands or a series of briefer relationships.
+This type of affair lacks emotional commitment and intimacy, and the motive is often sexual excitement or seeking of attention.
 These affairs usually occur out of town or away from areas where friends might find out about them.
-A sex addiction might be present in serial affairs.
-Although a person who engages in serial affairs is not interested in establishing an emotional investment with his or her partners, there is also a lack of attention paid to the vow of fidelity within the primary relationship – and this is a serious issue that must be addressed if the relationship is to continue.
+Sexting, texting, online courting are some possibilities here.
+Although a person who engages in serial affairs is not interested in establishing an emotional investment with his or her affair partners, there is also a lack of attention paid to the vow of fidelity within the primary relationship.

 The more formidable threat to a primary relationship is the romantic long-term affair.
 In this case, there is an emotional commitment to an outside partner, and some of these affairs can last for several years.
 If the primary relationship is to have any chance of surviving, the affair should come to an end.
 If the affair were to continue, the straying partner would likely not have the emotional energy or motivation to repair the damage done to the main relationship.
 Some partners, however, allow the affair to go on and pretend not to know about it because they don’t want to end their primary relationship – but the price they pay is a high one.